-Inbred, gibberish or just MAD?
-Warnings rise about AI models
+Inbred, Gibberish Or Just MAD?
+Warnings Rise About AI Models

 This information is broken into trillions of tiny machine-readable chunks, known as tokens.

-When asked a question, a program like ChatGPT selects and assembles tokens in a way that its training data tells it is the most likely sequence to fit with the query.
+When asked a question, a programme like ChatGPT selects and assembles tokens in a way that its training data tells it is the most likely sequence to fit with the query.

 But even the best AI tools generate falsehoods and nonsense, and critics have long expressed concern about what would happen if a model was fed on its own outputs.